 The panel will consider the circumstances of the case, taking account of both the needs of the child and the school.
-The decision of the panel and the name of the school the child is to attend will be communicated to the parent in writing.
+The decision of the panel and the name of the school the child is to attend will be communicated to the parent in writing within 20 school days of the case being referred to in-year fair access.
 Admission to the school should then be arranged within ten school days.

 If I am refused a place for my child at my preferred school, do I still have the right of appeal?